Moore and Oklahoma host Arkansas

 Fayetteville, Arkansas; Saturday, 8:30 p.m.
 EST

-BOTTOM LINE: Oklahoma faces Arkansas after Jalon Moore scored 22 points in Oklahoma’s 82-62 win against the South Carolina Gamecocks.
+BOTTOM LINE: Oklahoma takes on Arkansas after Jalon Moore scored 22 points in Oklahoma’s 82-62 win against the South Carolina Gamecocks.

 The Razorbacks have gone 9-2 in home games.
-Arkansas is eighth in the SEC with 14.8 assists per game led by Boogie Fland averaging 5.7.
+Arkansas is eighth in the SEC in team defense, allowing 68.3 points while holding opponents to 41.2% shooting.

 The Sooners are 1-4 in SEC play.
-Oklahoma averages 80.8 points and has outscored opponents by 9.9 points per game.
+Oklahoma has a 2-1 record in games decided by less than 4 points.

+The Razorbacks and Sooners match up Saturday for the first time in SEC play this season.

-TOP PERFORMERS: Fland averages 1.9 made 3-pointers per game for the Razorbacks, scoring 14.9 points while shooting 36.5% from beyond the arc.
-Adou Thiero is shooting 53.4% and averaging 13.1 points over the past 10 games.
+TOP PERFORMERS: Adou Thiero is scoring 16.6 points per game and averaging 6.3 rebounds for the Razorbacks.
+Boogie Fland is averaging 13.4 points and 2.8 rebounds over the last 10 games.

-Moore is scoring 18.3 points per game with 6.3 rebounds and 0.4 assists for the Sooners.
-Jeremiah Fears is averaging 16.6 points and 4.3 rebounds while shooting 47.1% over the past 10 games.
+Brycen Goodine is shooting 42.0% from beyond the arc with 1.9 made 3-pointers per game for the Sooners, while averaging 7.3 points.
+Moore is shooting 56.4% and averaging 18.5 points over the last 10 games.

 LAST 10 GAMES: Razorbacks: 5-5, averaging 74.6 points, 33.6 rebounds, 14.8 assists, 6.0 steals and 6.6 blocks per game while shooting 44.1% from the field.
 Their opponents have averaged 71.9 points per game.